kakudela/FCCPhysics/tutorials/ZmumuHbb/README.md

 If you use these samples, make sure to update the input directory in the plotting and combine scripts (or you can copy them to the input directory `output/ZmumuHbb/histmaker`).

-After running the full chain:
+> *Exercise:*  After running the full chain:

-- How much does the significance improve after applying the b-tagging probability cut?
+>- How much does the significance improve after applying the b-tagging probability cut?
-- How does the fit result (uncertainty on the H → bb̄ cross section) compare to the previous result without tagging?
+>- How does the fit result (uncertainty on the H → bb̄ cross section) compare to the previous result without tagging?
-- Is it closer to the expected statistical limit?
+>- Is it closer to the expected statistical limit?
-- Is the background from non-bb Higgs decays better suppressed?
+>- Is the background from non-bb Higgs decays better suppressed?
 What about the backgrounds, in particular WW and Z/γ*?
+>

-Use these comparisons to understand how flavor tagging enhances the precision of the measurement.
+> Use these comparisons to understand how flavor tagging enhances the precision of the measurement.